New Relic services

 New Relic and Blackfire

-You can use the high-level data captured by New Relic APM along with the code-level data captured by the Blackfire Profiler to get a comprehensive view of your Magento store performance.
+You can use the high-level data captured by New Relic APM to see what is happening in your application in realtime.
+Combine that with the code-level data captured by the Blackfire Profiler to get a comprehensive view of your Magento store performance.

 - The New Relic worst-case requests are not averages, but edge cases; whereas, Blackfire provides more of the average worst-case requests.